 Vehicle Conversion Basics

 A converted vehicle or engine is one modified to use a different fuel or power source than the one for which it was originally designed.
-This includes converting a gasoline-powered vehicle to run on any blend of ethanol and gasoline up to 83% propane, or natural gas.
+This includes converting a gasoline-powered vehicle to run on propane, natural gas, or ethanol-gasoline blends containing up to 83% ethanol.